Interpretable models for forecasting high-dimensional functional time series: Construction of prediction intervals

 \section{Construction of prediction intervals}

-In statistics, forecast uncertainty is often quantified using a statistical model, although such approaches may be vulnerable to model misspecification, selection bias, and limited finite-sample validity.
+While we present a flexible approach to model and forecast HDFTS in Section~\ref{sec:3}, it is also important to quantify the forecast uncertainty, which is often measured using a statistical model.
+This approach may be vulnerable to model misspecification, selection bias, and limited finite-sample validity.
 While bootstrapping can potentially mitigate some of these concerns \citep[see, e.g.,][]{PS23}, it is often computationally demanding.
 Here, we take a model agnostic and distribution-free approach, namely conformal prediction, to construct prediction intervals in HDFTS.
 Among a rich family of conformal prediction methods, we consider split and sequential conformal predictions.

-Specifically, for the TWA + OWA + FFM framework in \eqref{eq:5}, we first jointly model all prefectures and genders using two-way functional ANOVA to extract the deterministic grand and main effects.
-We then address the interaction term by applying a gender-specific one-way functional ANOVA, which decomposes the remaining variation into deterministic prefecture-specific means and a stochastic residual process $\mathcal{R}_{it}^g(u)$.
-The integrated point forecast on the original scale is thus:
+Specifically, for the TWA + OWA + FFM framework in \eqref{eq:5}, we first jointly model all prefectures and genders using two-way FANOVA to extract the deterministic grand and main effects.
+We then address the interaction term by applying a gender-specific one-way FANOVA, which decomposes the remaining variation into deterministic prefecture-specific means and a stochastic residual process $\mathcal{R}_{it}^g(u)$.
+By combining~\eqref{eq:1} with~\eqref{eq:2}, we obtain $h$-step-ahead point forecast of the HDFTS on the $\log$ scale as:

-For the TWA+FFM model, we assume that there is no deterministic interaction component ($\theta^g(u) = \eta_i^g(u) = 0$).
-Consequently, the construction of the prediction interval utilizes the residuals $\mathcal{X}_{it}^{g,\dagger}(u)$ obtained directly after the two-way functional ANOVA.
+For the TWA + FFM framework, we assume that there is no deterministic interaction component ($ \eta_i^g(u) = 0$).
+Consequently, the construction of the prediction interval utilizes the residuals $\mathcal{X}_{it}^{g,\dagger}(u)$ obtained directly after the two-way FANOVA.

-In both modeling frameworks, we implement split and sequential conformal prediction methods.
-In the split approach, we use a validation set to calibrate a tuning parameter $\xi_{\alpha, i}^g$ to scale pointwise summary measures (such as the standard deviation or absolute quantiles) of the residuals as described below.
-In the sequential approach, we avoid a fixed validation set by using an autoregressive model on the absolute residuals to update predictive quantiles as new data arrive.
+In both modeling frameworks, we utilize split and sequential conformal prediction methods of \cite{Shang26}.
+In the split conformal prediction, we use a validation set to calibrate a tuning parameter $\xi_{\alpha, i}^g$ to scale pointwise summary measures (such as the standard deviation or absolute quantiles) of the residuals as described below.
+In the sequential conformal prediction, we avoid a fixed validation set by using an autoregressive model on the absolute residuals to update predictive quantiles as new data arrive.
 Finally, these calibrated stochastic components are added back to the deterministic structure to produce the complete interval forecasts.